emilybnk/Topic_Extraction/README.md

 "main.py": by running this code all tasks above are executed (before, all the other files have to be executed so that main.py is able to load their functions)

 ## Requirements
+The python version 3.9 was used.
-The requirements can be found in the "requirements.txt" file
+The external packages that were used can be found in the "requirements.txt" file.